 - Converts after the webinar (40%)

-Of course, your percentages may vary, but this is just a rough sketch on what the time decay marketing attribution model can look like.
+Of course, your percentages may vary, but this is just a rough sketch of what the time decay marketing attribution model can look like.

 How to measure the position-based attribution model

 As stated just above, this model is also known as the bathtub or u-shaped model because the first and last touchpoints are given more credit for the KPI event.
-But, it is very important that both the first and last touchpoint are given the same credit.
+But, both the first and last touchpoints must be given the same credit.
 Something like this:

 -Middle touchpoint (10%)